This is important.

 Write the dialogue unfolding in the shop.
 Remember the chain of Motivation —> Character —> Dialogue —> Plot.
 Above all, make sure to concentrate on creating a clear motive coming out of the character’s nature.

-This is the most difficult writing prompt on this blog so far, because it plays out on so many levels.
-But forget perfectionism!
+Write this dialogue; a little piece of it will do as well.
+Forget perfectionism!
 Just give it your best shot and it might be awesome or not – big deal.
 Post your exercise in the comments!

 The Good-Bye Part

 Dialogue can help you develop plot.
-Plot is the laid out path of what the characters want.
-Make sure what your figures want is totally in line with their characterization and then let them express themselves through dialogue.
+Plot is the result of what the characters want.
+Make sure what your figures want is totally in line with their who they are, and then let them express themselves through dialogue.
 Plot will follow automatically.
 The question always has to be: Which angle does this character view the scene, the world from – from the angle of somebody who wants what?

 Ride the Pen!